-You can consider the German Shepherd the Jack or Jill-of-all-trades.
-After all, they serve as therapy dogs, seeing-eye dogs, protection dogs, movie star dogs, medical assistance dogs, you name it.
+You can consider the German Shepherd guard dog the Jack or Jill-of-all-trades.
+Try not to get this breed confused with the Belgian Malinois.
+They serve as therapy dogs, seeing-eye dogs, protection dogs, movie star dogs, medical assistance dogs, you name it.
 While they may not be as clever as a Poodle or be a brilliant problem-solver like the Border Collie, their intelligence and versatility make them a popular choice for many dog owners.
 They are incredibly loyal, even-tempered, and purposeful, often enjoying having a job to do.

 #4.
 Golden Retriever

 These lovable goofballs are charming and obedient.
 While you won’t see a Golden Retriever playing police dog anytime soon, they have great social skills, everyday smarts, and are easy to train.
 Most people are surprised to find that the Golden Retriever scores high in the IQ department.

 #5.
 Doberman Pinscher

 Doberman’s were introduced to the world in the late 19th Century after Louis Dobermann, a German tax collector, wanted to breed a medium-sized pooch that could serve as a companion and guard dog.
 Besides their tenacious protective instincts, they’re also very intuitive with the ability to sniff out unfriendly individuals.
 Dobermans aim to please their owners and can be sensitive and lovable with kids.
 They are also extremely easy to train, making them a great choice for a family companion.

 According to Stanley Coren, a psychologist, and leading canine researcher: